JayOta/JayOta/README.md

 <h2 align="left">Hi!
-My name is João Otávio and I'm a beginner at the programming area, from Brazil</h2>
+My name is João Otávio and I'm a beginner student at the programming area, from Brazil</h2>

 ###